Sweet Potato Shepherd’s Pie (vegan, gluten free)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-There are few meals in my mind that are cozier than Shepherd’s Pie, besides Vegan Sweet Potato Shepherd’s Pie, that is!
-This is my meatless, dairy free take on a classic winter dish and the best part is that it’s both delicious and nutritious.
+There are few meals in my mind that are cozier than Shepherd’s Pie, besides this Vegan Sweet Potato Shepherd’s Pie recipe, that is!
+This is my meatless, dairy-free take on a classic winter dish, and the best part is that it’s both delicious and nutritious.

-A Shepherd’s Pie is typically made with a base of ground meat, veggies like peas, carrots and corn, fresh herbs and a mashed potato topping.
-It’s similar to a pot pie, but with broiled mashed potatoes to top instead of pie crust.
-Comfort food to the max!
-As is, it’s a pretty balanced meal, with a source of protein, variety of veg and complex carbohydrates thanks to sweet potato.
+Shepherd’s Pie is comfort food to the max!
+As is, it’s a pretty balanced meal, with a source of protein variety, veggies, and complex carbohydrates thanks to sweet potato.

-The dish is fairly easy to veganize, and I’ll provide a few different options because I know there are folks that prefer an all veggie dish, some that prefer tofu and some that prefer faux meats.
+The dish is fairly easy to veganize, and I’ll provide a few different options because I know some folks prefer an all-veggie dish, some prefer tofu, and some prefer faux meats.
 It’s a fairly straightforward recipe in two parts–mashed sweet potato and a veggie filling.

-This Sweet Potato Shepherd’s Pie is vegan, gluten free, nut free, refined sugar free and can be made oil free as well.
+This Shepherd’s Pie with Sweet Potatoes is vegan, gluten-free, nut-free, refined sugar-free, and can also be made oil-free.

 • Potatoes → I opted to use white sweet potatoes, but you can use orange sweet potatoes or russet potatoes if you prefer a more classic pie.